 7. On the Choose an Instance Type page, select the hardware configuration that satisfies your needs and click on Next: Configure Instance Details.

 8. On Configure Instance Details, leave the default settings and click on Next: Add Storage.

 9. On Add Storage, Specify the amount of storage you need.
 We recomment at least 50 GB of General Purpose SSD drive.
 Click Next: Tag Instance.

 10. On the Tag Instance page, specify a name for your instance and click on Next: Configure Security Group.

-12. On Review Instance Launch, double check all settings and click on Launch button.
+12. On Review Instance Launch, double check all settings and click on the Launch button.

 13. On the Select an existing key pair or create a new key pair popup window, select the option Choose an existing key pair from the first combo box, and specify the key pair you generated in Create a Key Pair from the second combo box.

 14. Acknowledge that you have access to the selected private key file by checking the confirmation box and click on Launch Instances.

 15. On the Launch Status page, click on View Instances.